- Consider the return on investment from a college education

 When you buy a stock, bond, mutual fund, or other asset, you weigh the potential return on that investment.
 So why not consider the return on another big investment—your child's college education?

 "College is an investment in your child's future," says Keith Bernhardt, vice president of college planning at Fidelity.
-"You want to make sure he or she can expect enough benefit to justify the cost and debt after graduation."
+"You want to make sure your child can expect enough benefit to justify the cost and debt after graduation."

-That means aligning your child's college choice—and the costs involved—with his or her job goals, market opportunities, and likely starting salary.
+That means aligning your child's college choice—and the costs involved—with their job goals, market opportunities, and likely starting salary.
 Granted, you and your child may not have the answers yet.
 But start early and think realistically about how much you can pay, and get creative in making your choice work for your family.

 Of course, you'll also want to make sure the college fits the student—not just in terms of courses, but location, size, student population, and learning environment.

 Time spent planning will be time well spent.
-To get started, consider our five suggestions below.
+To get started, consider our 5 suggestions below.

-The average family paid $24,061 for public university and $47,831 for private college in academic year 2015-16 with over 70% of student taking on student loans.
+The average family paid a sticker price of $25,290 for public university and $50,900 for private college in academic year 2017–18 with over 70% of students taking on student loans.
 For most Americans, that means taking on student debt.1

 So, how much debt is right for your college student?
-That depends, in part, on his or her salary potential, and how much help—if any—you plan to offer to pay off those loans.
-The 70% of the class of 2015 who took out loans had accumulated an average of $35,051 in student debt, up approximately $2,000 from 2014.
-To estimate potential loan payments and the salary your child might need to pay them off without hardship or help, try the student loan calculator at FinAid.org.
+That depends, in part, on their salary potential, and how much help—if any—you plan to offer to pay off those loans.
+The 70% of the class of 2017 who took out loans had accumulated an average of $37,172 in student debt, up approximately $2,100 from 2015.2 To estimate potential loan payments and the salary your child might need to pay them off without hardship or help, try the student loan calculator at FinAid.org.

 "This is an important decision," says Ann Dowd, CFP®, vice president at Fidelity Investments.
-"Allowing your child to take on excessive college debt can limit his or her flexibility to make job choices and to save for other life goals like buying a home or saving for retirement."
+"Allowing your child to take on excessive college debt can limit their flexibility to make job choices and to save for other life goals like buying a home or saving for retirement."

-The average starting salary for 2015 was $50,219 per year for college grads, according to the National Association of Colleges and Employers.2 But starting salaries vary significantly by career.
-For some of the fastest-growing and highest-paying professions, see the graphic below.
+The average starting salary for 2016 was $50,359 per year for college grads, according to the National Association of Colleges and Employers.3 But starting salaries vary significantly by career.

 For a sense of how much debt your child may be able to afford, based on majors and expected salaries, consider the chart below.